 Applied behavior analysis (ABA) organizations are beginning to understand and experience the benefits of including other disciplines within their service offerings.
 For example, they may want to offer speech therapy, occupational therapy, physical therapy, and/or mental health services in addition to their ABA service.
-According to CentralReach CanaryBI data, multi-disciplinary services have grown 56% since 2021, a trend that is projected to continue going forward.
-There has also been the reverse where organizations specializing in speech therapy, occupational therapy, physical therapy, or mental health want to offer ABA in addition to their primary service.
+According to CentralReach CanaryBI data, multidisciplinary services have seen a 30% Compound Annual Growth Rate (CAGR) since 2020, and this trend is expected to continue through 2024 and 2025.
+There has also been the reverse, where organizations specializing in speech therapy, occupational therapy, physical therapy, or mental health want to offer ABA in addition to their primary service.
 Like any change in organizational structure, there are benefits, potential barriers, and administrative logistics to consider before making the leap.

 Benefits for Clients